 Creating a nest box is fun and is a popular educational activity to do with kids.

 Many designs and step-by-step guides on how to design and build your own nest box are available on the internet, specific for the native animal you are keen to attract.

 Otherwise, get your hands on a copy of ‘Nest boxes for wildlife – a practical guide’ by Alan and Stacey Franks or ‘The Nest-Box Book’ by the Gould League, which both provide dimensions, drawings and details of nest box construction for Australian native wildlife.

 If you don’t have time or toolkits aren’t your thing, you can buy a nest box locally.

 FauNature create a range of native wildlife nest boxes and supply them to multiple locations throughout South Australia.
 If none of these locations suit, you can buy FauNature nest boxes online and have them delivered right to your doorstep.
 Where should I install it?

 Install your nest box at least 4 metres high to avoid threats from dogs, cats, rats and foxes.
 Just make sure you can easily access the box to maintain it.

 Planting locally native, dense prickly shrubs as understorey around trees with hollows can also help to deter predators.

-Make sure the box entrance faces away from the harsh afternoon sun and avoid strong winds.
+Make sure the box entrance faces away from the harsh afternoon sun and is placed to avoid strong winds.